Learn how to use WordPress Playground to run WP in the browser via WebAssembly. A complete guide for 2026 testing and demos.

 • Virtual File System: An in-browser file system that persists WordPress files, uploads, and configurations during the session

-• Service Worker API: Enables offline functionality and seamless resource caching for improved performance
+• Service Worker API: Enables offline functionality and tight resource caching for improved performance

 • WebGL Rendering: Accelerates media processing and visual operations within the WordPress admin interface